 The state's enforcement priorities focus on:

 Hawaii's restrictive approach prioritizes consumer safety over market accessibility.
-The 1 mg THC serving limit represents one of the lowest thresholds in any US hemp market, effectively limiting psychoactive effects while maintaining legal compliance with federal hemp definitions.
+The 1 mg THC serving limit for solid edibles represents one of the lowest thresholds in any US hemp market, effectively limiting psychoactive effects while maintaining legal compliance with federal hemp definitions.

 The stringent requirements are expected to: